#AD Top Online Web Development & Programming Courses | Udemy

 • Disables the appropriate button when the active step is either the first or last step.

-Now we just need to add some CSS to see the progress bar in action:
+Now we can add some CSS to see the progress bar in action:

 #progress {